My Anxiety Companion

 Psychotic Disorders are severe mental illnesses whereby the person affected loses touch with reality, and thinks, behaves and perceives things in a very distorted and abnormal way.

+People with psychosis often end up unable to cope with daily life.
+The most common symptoms of psychosis are delusions and hallucinations.
 A person suffering with delusions may perceive things very different to how they actually are in reality.
 For example, they may be adamant that someone means them harm when in reality, they don't.
+A person suffering from hallucinations may see, hear, smell and feel things that are not really there.
+They could also hear voices and have full on conversations with the 'voice'. |

 Schizophrenia: Schizophrenia is the most common type of psychosis which may result in behavioural changes, delusions and hallucinations.
 These symptoms need to last at least 6 months in order to get a diagnosis of schizophrenia.